 The Whitfield Prize was established by the Royal Historical Society in 1976 at the bequest of Professor Archibald Stenton Whitfield, who was a Fellow of the Society until his death in 1974.
 It is one of the Royal Historical Society’s two annual book awards.

 Titles eligible for the 2023 Prize will be

 - its author’s first solely written history book;

 - on a subject within a field of British or Irish history;

 - an original and scholarly work of historical research by an author who received their doctoral degree from a British or Irish university;

 - published in English during the calendar year 2022.

 Find out more about the Prize, and its previous winners, on the RHS website.

 The RHS Gladstone Prize is awarded to a first monograph in the field of European or World History.
-This year’s shortlist of six titles is also now available, with the winner announced on Friday 22 July.
+This year’s shortlist of six titles is now available, with the winner announced in late June / early July.